DIY

 How do we protect wooden windows?!

 When it comes to exterior finishing materials, all manufacturers talk about warranty periods that rarely reach 10 years.
-In general, we say that products are good if they have a 5-6 year warranty.
-Many people get scared when they hear this term, imagining that they will have to tint their windows continuously.
-It's good to know that this term refers to the period during which the finish remains intact without cracks or peeling.
-Basically, after a period of 5-6 years the first signs of deterioration should appear.
-This period can be extended if we set aside a day each year before the cold season to do window maintenance.
+We generally say that products are good if they have a 5-6 year warranty.
+Many people get scared when they hear this term, imagining that they will have to paint their windows continuously.
+It's good to know that this term refers to the period during which the finish remains intact, with no cracking or peeling.
+Basically, after 5-6 years the first signs of deterioration should appear.
+Extending this period can be done by setting aside a day each year before the cold season sets in to do window maintenance.

 window maintenance